f3d-app/f3d/.github/ISSUE_TEMPLATE/new_release.md

 - Check the following
   - The name of the window is `f3d` at all time
   - Python provides suggestions whenever the "Tab" key is pressed

+Once a release cycle:
+ - Check that completions are still working with `fish` and `zsh` when tab is pressed
+ - Check that F3D is added for extensions on a fresh Windows installation